yvelikova/axway-open-docs/content/en/docs/apigtw_auth_auth/ldap_overview.md

 ### Configure an LDAP connection

 API Gateway binds to the directory server using the connection details and user credentials specified in the LDAP connection.
-Usually, the connection details include the user name and password of an administrator user who has read access to all users in the LDAP server you want to auhtenticate or retrieve attributes for.
+Usually, the connection details include the user name and password of an administrator user who has read access to all users in the LDAP server you want to authenticate or retrieve attributes for.

 Follow these steps to configure the connection between the gateway and your directory server in Policy Studio: